 ||Availability||Not available to visiting students

 This course does not require any previous knowledge of trust law.
-However, it does presuppose a basic knowledge of the law of obligations, of property law, of succession law, of insolvency law and of international private law.
-It also presupposes familiarity with basic comparative methodologies as well as a basic understanding of the civil law, the common law and mixed legal jurisdictions.
+But it does presuppose a basic knowledge of the law of obligations, of property law, of insolvency law and of international private law.

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2017/18, Not available to visiting students (SS1)

 Seminar/Tutorial Hours 20,

 Directed Learning and Independent Learning Hours

 |Additional Information (Assessment)